 For the list question that follows, there is a 100-word maximum.
 Please refer to the below guidance when answering this question:

-• Your response should be a list of items separated by commas or semicolons.
+- Your response should be a list of items separated by commas or semicolons.

-• Items do not have to be numbered or in any specific order.
+- Items do not have to be numbered or in any specific order.

-• It is not necessary to italicize or underline titles of books or other publications.
+- It is not necessary to italicize or underline titles of books or other publications.

-• No author names, subtitles or explanatory remarks are needed.
+- No author names, subtitles or explanatory remarks are needed.

 List a selection of texts, resources and outlets that have contributed to your intellectual development outside of academic courses, including but not limited to books, journals, websites, podcasts, essays, plays, presentations, videos, museums and other content that you enjoy.
 (100 words or fewer)

-For the four short answer questions, please respond in 150 words or fewer.
+For the five short answer questions, please respond in 150 words or fewer.
 NOTE: One of the short answer questions will not appear until you have selected Columbia College or Columbia Engineering in the "Academics" section of Columbia's application questions.

 Prompt #2

-A hallmark of the Columbia experience is being able to learn and thrive in an equitable and inclusive community with a wide range of perspectives.
-Tell us about an aspect of your own perspective, viewpoint or lived experience that is important to you, and describe how it has shaped the way you would learn from and contribute to Columbia’s diverse and collaborative community.
-(150 words or fewer)
+Tell us about an aspect of your life so far or your lived experience that is important to you, and describe how it has shaped the way you would learn from and contribute to Columbia's multidimensional and collaborative environment.(150 words or fewer)

 Prompt #3